SandySearch/sandy-search/README.md

 - [ ] rate limit votes and disputed to 1 an hour with local storage
 - [ ] add spinner for list and map
 - [ ] change markers by serviceType
-- [ ] iOS build and App Store upload - just need my Mac.
+- [ ] iOS build and App Store upload - just need my Mac
 - [ ] Google Play Store upload
 - [x] ~~host admin interface on GitHub~~
+- [x] ~~host admin user interface on IBM Cloud (Docker and Kubernetes)~~
 - [ ] add reports (timeline maps by createDate, updateDate and votes)
-- [x] ~~host admin user interface on IBM Cloud (Docker and Kubernetes)~~
 - [ ] export usage data in csv format
 - [ ] add Watson ML for heatmap generation
 - [ ] process usage with Watson to predict optimal locations for future services